 Welcome to Beerup Law!

 Ruth Beerup is an experience Saint Charles criminal defense attorney known for getting great results on drug possession cases.
-She has been practicing for 25 years and has been defending against drug charges from day one, first as a public defender and then as a highly successful private attorney.
+She has been practicing for 25+ years and defending against drug charges from day one, first as a public defender and then as a highly successful private attorney.
 She offers free consultations and would happily answer any questions you have.
-Feel free to contact her using the phone number at the top of the page or the contact form to the right (or at the bottom if you are on a phone).
+Feel free to contact her using the phone number at the top of the page or the contact form to the right (bottom if you are on a phone).

 What Are Missouri's Drug Possession Laws?